 There’s a lot on show, and I have to say as a whole package it’s coming together quite well, even in such an early state.
-Personally, I find it quite difficult to like my own work, but it becomes easier and I can gain a valid perspective when it’s presented as part of a greater whole.
+Personally, I find it quite difficult to like my own work, but it becomes easier, and validating, when the work is presented as part of a greater whole.

 The Listening Post

 A couple of people have picked up on the similarities to The Thing.
 This is no coincidence.
-Many years ago I was working on a video game adaptation of The Thing for Ruffian Games.
-Although the project was ultimately cancelled, the research and passion for that project/license stayed with me.
+Many years ago, I was working on a video game adaptation of The Thing for Ruffian Games.
+Although the project was ultimately cancelled, the research and passion for that project/licence stayed with me.
 My time with The Thing certainly contributed to the direction I took with this.